Kiss of the Vampire (film): Development

+Casting

+The film was made without Hammer's two biggest stars, Peter Cushing and Christopher Lee.
+Edward da Souza had been in Hammer's Phantom of the Opera.

+Shooting

-The film went into production on 7 September 1962 at Bray Studios.
-It was not released until 1964.
+The film went into production on 7 September 1962 at Bray Studios and finished on 25 October.

 Sharp enjoyed making the film and later said Tony Hinds was the best producer he ever worked with.

-This is the only credited feature film screen role of Jacquie Wallis, who plays Sabena.

 The film's climax, involving black magic and swarms of bats, was intended to be the ending of The Brides of Dracula, but the star of that film, Peter Cushing, objected that Van Helsing would never resort to black sorcery.
 However, the paperback novelization of Brides does use this ending.

-Alternate version
+The finale involving the bat attack was shot using plastic bats.
+"It was a chaotic day shooting that scene, but everyone seemed to believe that we were on to something and people started taking chances and put their all into it," said Sharp.
+"I'm very proud of it."

+Alternate version: Kiss of Evil

 Retitled Kiss of Evil for American TV, Universal trimmed so much of the original film for its initial television screening that more footage had to be shot to fill the missing time.

 Additional characters that didn't appear at all in the original release were added, creating a whole new subplot.
 Every scene that showed blood was edited out, e.g. the pre-credits scene in which blood gushes from the coffin of Zimmer's daughter after he plunges a shovel into it.
 Also, in the televised version it is never revealed what Marianne sees behind the curtain (Ravna lying on his bed with blood trickling from the corners of his mouth), a sight which makes her scream.
 A couple of the cuts result in scenes that no longer make sense: while the theatrical release had Harcourt smearing the blood on his chest into a cross-shaped pattern (keeping the vampires away as he escapes), the televised version omits the blood-smearing, leaving the vampires' inaction unexplained.

 The additional footage shot for the televised version revolves around a family, the Stanghers, who argue about the influence of the vampiric Ravna clan but never interact with anybody else in the movie.
 The teenage daughter, Theresa, throws over her boyfriend in favor of Carl Ravna (unseen in these scenes) who has given her a music box which plays the same hypnotic tune that he plays on the piano elsewhere in the movie.

+Release

+When the film was delivered to Universal the studio was concerned about the accidental similarities between the film's ending and that of The Birds.
+The release of Kiss of the Vampire was delayed in America until September 1963.
+It was not released in Britain until 1964 when it went out on a double-bill with Paranoiac.